ChromiumMC/Chromium/README.md

 3. Open the extracted folder and find the main script file.
 4. Open the script file and start writing your Minecraft datapack and/or resource pack code.

-For more detailed instructions and examples, read the [Coming Soon!](Getting Started)!
+For more detailed instructions and examples, read the [Getting Started](https://github.com/ChromiumMC/Chromium/blob/main/internal%20docs/chromium_tutorial.md)

 ## Contributing